daniele3b/SafeWater/tech.md

 }
 ```

-The function **setup_mqtt** allows to the emcute thread to connect to the local broker, to subscribe to each topic indicated in the MQTT_TOPICS array and to set as callback the function **on_pub**: this function allows to control the device by remote using the web dashboard monitoring the message oon the topic "device/1/control".
+The function **setup_mqtt** allows to the emcute thread to connect to the local broker, to subscribe to each topic indicated in the MQTT_TOPICS array and to set as callback the function **on_pub**: this function allows to control the device by remote using the web dashboard monitoring the message on the topic "device/1/control", in particular if the device receives "SERVOON", if the fill level is low, it'll open the water container using the servo motor instead if it receives "SERVOOFF" it'll close the water container.

 ```
 static int pub( emcute_topic_t *topic,void* data,size_t len)